 4. Monstrum S330P best budget prism scope

 The prism optical system which is used in this scope has some unique features.
 You will get very bright and sharp images compare to other scopes.
-Also, it has 3-3.5 inch wide eye-relief; it enables you to shot the target with both eyes open.
+Also, it has a 3-3.5 inch wide eye-relief, it enables you to shoot the target with both eyes open.
 If you have a problem seeing through a traditional scope, the Monstrum 3X Prism Scope will be the best option for you.

-It also has a simple dot reticle which helps you to rapidly find the target.
+It also has a simple dot reticle that helps you to rapidly find the target.
 It has also the feature of red and green illumination with multiple brightness levels.
-It has the full Muli-Layer lens coating, reduces the chromatic aberrations.
+It has a full Muli-Layer lens coating, reducing the chromatic aberrations.
 As a result, you will get a crystal clear image.

 You will get these accessories-